• Campground Host • Other • Trail/Campground Maintenance • General Assistance

 THE SITE: Located near the Tri-Cities, Washington, at the confluence of the Snake and Columbia Rivers, Ice Harbor Lock and Dam includes a powerhouse, a navigation lock, fish passage, and a visitor center.
 We manage several campgrounds and day use parks near the dam, as well as habitat management units (HMUs) for wildlife in the region.

-Levey Park is a day use park with a boat ramp, boat docks, picnic shelters, picnic sites, and a swim beach. ***However, budget constraints may limit the use of this park in 2017 to weekends only for picnicking and boat ramp use. *** This park is very popular on the weekends but is relatively quiet during the week.
-Summer recreation season is May 13 through Labor Day in 2017.
+Levey Park is a day use park with a boat ramp, boat docks, picnic shelters, picnic sites, and a swim beach. ***However, budget constraints may limit the use of this park in 2018 to weekends only for picnicking and boat ramp use. *** This park is very popular on the weekends but is relatively quiet during the week.
+Summer recreation season is May 13 through Labor Day.

 1. Opening park gates at 6:00 am and closing them at 10:00 pm (Fridays, Saturdays, Sundays, and holidays).